Imprints of tidal interactions on the stellar distribution of satellite galaxies: implications for dark matter deficient galaxies: Introduction

 However, the physical origin of these tidal features has so far been addressed mainly in a qualitative manner.
 With forthcoming facilities capable of deep, wide-field observations, including the Chinese Space Station Telescope \citep{CSST2026}, the Vera C. Rubin Observatory \citep{ivezic_lsst_2019}, and Euclid \citep{scaramella_euclid_2022}, which are anticipated to reveal more detailed outer stellar structures for a larger sample of satellite galaxies, there is an increasing demand for theoretical frameworks that support more quantitative analyses of their dynamical evolution.

-When a satellite galaxy interacts with its host, material from its outer regions, both stellar and dark matter (DM), is stripped away, and a portion of the stars originally located near the centre of the satellite can migrate outward.
-These displaced stars generate an excess of surface brightness in the outer parts of the satellite galaxy \citep{johnston_interpreting_2002,Choi2002,Muller2017,Tang2020}.
+Numerical simulations have shown that when a satellite galaxy interacts with its host, material from its outer regions, both stellar and dark matter (DM), is stripped away, and a portion of the stars originally located near the centre of the satellite can migrate outward.
+These displaced stars generate an excess of surface brightness in the outer parts of the satellite galaxy \citep{aguilar_density_1986, johnston_interpreting_2002, mayer_tidal_2002}, in agreement with those in observations \citep{Choi2002, Muller2017, Tang2020}.
 This excess leads to a systematic deviation from the S\'{e}rsic profile \citep{sersic_influence_1963} that describes the inner stellar light distribution, thereby introducing a characteristic scale at which this transition occurs.
 Previous work has proposed that this transition scale, often termed the break radius, can be predicted theoretically \citep{penarrubia_tidal_2008,lokas_tidal_2013}.
 However, more systematic investigations, along with a definition of the break radius that is more closely matched to observational practice, are still needed.

 To investigate the tidal evolution of satellite galaxies, the recently identified dark matter deficient galaxies (DMDGs) near the massive elliptical galaxy NGC\,1052, NGC\,1052-DF2 and NGC\,1052-DF4 \citep[hereafter DF2 and DF4;][]{van_dokkum_galaxy_2018, van_dokkum_second_2019}, represent particularly compelling examples.
 Within the standard $\Lambda$ Cold Dark Matter ($\Lambda$CDM) framework, it is expected that these galaxies are surrounded by DM haloes with masses that surpass their baryonic mass by a factor of over 300 \citep{behroozi_universemachine_2019}.
 Nonetheless, the dynamical masses derived from the galactic kinematics reveal a stellar mass-to-halo mass ratio that is approximately unity, suggesting an absence of DM \citep[e.g.,][]{danieli_still_2019,Emsellem2019}.
 A possible explanation for the origin of DMDGs is that DF2 and DF4 are extreme tidal remnants \citep{ogiya_tidal_2018,Yang2020, maccio_creating_2021,jackson_dark_2021,Moreno2022,katayama_impact_2024}.
 In this scenario, the progenitors of DMDGs, which start out with ordinary DM haloes, experience strong tidal stripping after they are accreted into a more massive host system, namely the NGC\,1052 group.
 This stripping process can remove nearly all of their DM, while a large fraction of their stars stays gravitationally bound, thereby transforming normal satellite galaxies into DMDGs.